nicholashauschild/kotlin-rdf/README.md

 The `rdfGraph` DSL is meant to create an RDF graph or model that can then be queried against.

-Example:
+Here is an example that showcases the complete set of options available for using the rdfGraph DSL:

-*Note* this example uses the `propertySchema` DSL to illustrate its usefulness.
+*Note* this example uses the `propertySchema` DSL

-*Note* this example uses shortcut mechanism's for the `propertySchema` DSL.
-See 'Reducing the ceremonious syntax' for more details.

 ```
 val props =